 Terresa Bakner represents clients in permitting, administrative and enforcement proceedings before State and federal agencies, such as the New York State Department of Environmental Conservation, the New York State Department of Public Service, the United States Army Corps of Engineers, the United Environmental Protection Agency and OSHA, among others.
-Ms. Bakner specializes in obtaining land use approvals for commercial, industrial and residential projects, as well as energy projects.
-Such projects require her expertise in the N.Y.S.
-Environmental Quality Review Act, Brownfields redevelopment, wetlands laws and regulations, protection of endangered species and critical habitats, and the preservation of archeological and historic resources, as well as local and State zoning laws.
-Ms. Bakner is the chair of Whiteman Osterman & Hanna’s CleanTech Practice which was established to support the rapidly expanding business sector focused on cleaner energy technologies.
+She assists in obtaining land use approvals for commercial, industrial, residential, and energy projects and is an expert in brownfield redevelopment, wetlands laws and regulations, protection of endangered species and critical habitats, and the preservation of archaeological and historic resources.

 - Represents energy companies before the New York State Department of Environmental Conservation (NYSDEC) and the United States Army Corps of Engineers in obtaining the necessary permits and approvals for wind farms and gas transmission projects in New York.
 Represented clients, including municipalities in the Article 10 process before the Public Service Commission and the N.Y.S.
 Siting Boards.
 Many of these projects require extensive local, regional, state and federal environmental review under the New York State Environmental Quality Review Act (SEQRA) and the National Environmental Policy Act, and related statutes such as Articles 7 and 10 of the N.Y.S.
 Public Service Law.
 Obtained authorization for the construction of a pipeline across a county nature preserve.
 Assisted in addressing historic and archeological issues before the New York State Office of Parks, Recreation and Historic Preservation.